erikvanmechelen/loom/README.md

 After the Product Review, Roadmap, etc. etc., I share a few thoughts about why I might be the best person for this role and also to fit into your existing team at Loom

+After...... we'll talk about Security & Collaboration, two top priorities in the near term if Loom is going to be the go-to communication app for companies.

+I thought you might be worried...about the security...of your shit.

+And something funny about collaboration.

+^^ this shows my sense of humor

 ## Get to Know You (and Me)

 I kick off my review of Loom with: